 Our success depends, to a significant extent, upon the continued services of Neil Koehler, who is our President and Chief Executive Officer.
 For example, Mr. Koehler has developed key personal relationships with our ethanol suppliers and customers.
 We greatly rely on these relationships in the conduct of our operations and the execution of our business strategies.
 The loss of Mr. Koehler could, therefore, result in the loss of our favorable relationships with one or more of our ethanol suppliers and customers.
 In addition, Mr. Koehler has considerable experience in the construction, start-up and operation of ethanol production facilities and in the ethanol marketing business.
 Although we have entered into an employment agreement with Mr. Koehler, that agreement is of limited duration and is subject to early termination by Mr. Koehler under certain circumstances.
 In addition, we do not maintain "key person" life insurance covering Mr. Koehler or any other executive officer.
-The loss of Mr. Koehler could significantly delay or prevent the achievement of our business objectives.
-Consequently, the loss of Mr. Koehler could adversely affect our business, financial condition and results of operations.
+The loss of Mr. Koehler could also significantly delay or prevent the achievement of our business objectives.

 THE ETHANOL PRODUCTION AND MARKETING INDUSTRY IS EXTREMELY COMPETITIVE.
 MANY OF OUR SIGNIFICANT COMPETITORS HAVE GREATER FINANCIAL AND OTHER RESOURCES THAN WE DO AND ONE OR MORE OF THESE COMPETITORS COULD USE THEIR GREATER RESOURCES TO GAIN MARKET SHARE AT OUR EXPENSE.
+IN ADDITION, CERTAIN OF OUR SUPPLIERS MAY CIRCUMVENT OUR MARKETING SERVICES, CAUSING OUR SALES AND PROFITABILITY TO DECLINE.

 The ethanol production and marketing industry is extremely competitive.
-Many of our significant competitors in the ethanol production and marketing industry, have substantially greater production, financial, research and development, personnel and marketing resources than we do.
-As a result, each of these companies may be able to compete more aggressively and sustain that competition over a longer period of time than we could.
+Many of our significant competitors in the ethanol production and marketing industry, such as Archer-Daniels-Midland Company, or ADM, have substantially greater production, financial, research and development, personnel and marketing resources than we do.
+In addition, we are not currently producing any ethanol that we sell and therefore are unable to capture the higher gross profit margins generally associated with production activities.
+As a result, our competitors, who are presently producing ethanol, may have greater relative advantages resulting from greater capital resources due to higher gross profit margins.
+As a result, our competitors may be able to compete more aggressively and sustain that competition over a longer period of time than we could.
 Our lack of resources relative to many of our significant competitors may cause us to fail to anticipate or respond adequately to new developments and other competitive pressures.
-This failure could reduce our competitiveness and cause a decline in our market share and sales.
+This failure could reduce our competitiveness and cause a decline in our market share, sales and profitability.